yifso/nteract/docs/notes/components-group.md

 | MarkdownCell     | editor          |
 | RawCell          | editor          |

-### Styling UIs built with @nteract/stateful-components
+### Styling UIs

-NOTE: Styling support for @nteract/stateful-component is in-progress.
+> NOTE: Styling support for @nteract/stateful-component is in-progress.

-nteract's stateful components are unstyled by default.
-That's right -- a beautiful blank canvas for you to paint your own experience to.
+In nteract, stateful components are unstyled by default.
+This helps for you to configure your experience to your own preferences.

-You can style stateful components using either CSS-in-JS modules like styled-components or via stylesheets.
+Style stateful components using either CSS-in-JS modules like styled-components or via stylesheets.

 #### Styling with styled-components

+The code examples below show two methods of styling.

+**Example:**
-To style individual components with `styled-components` you can import them individually and style them as needed.
+To style individual components, import `styled-components` as needed.

 ```
 import { CodeCell } from "@nteract/stateful-components";